 7. Ensure Return and Refund Policy

-Today, customers are more meticulous in choosing online platforms to make their shopping.
-Each year 11% of online users drop the eCommerce websites that don’t have a clear return and refund policy.
+Today, customers are more meticulous in choosing online platforms to do their shopping.
+Each year 11% of online users drop eCommerce websites that don’t have a clear return and refund policy.

 8. Keep the Checkout Page Easy and Simple